-November.
-Made it, thank goodness through another long lonely
+Made it, thank goodness through another long lonely winter.

 The world renewed is coming to life again.
 Flowers and trees

-And you know what?
-Let Nancy Ray-Gun just say no. Tyger is
+Let Nancy Ray-Gun just say no. Tyger is just saying

-just saying yes yes yes yes yes.
-Thank you Lor-d for everything.
+yes yes yes yes yes.
+Thank you Lord for everything.

 Face it folks, the age of Ray-Gun is one giant horrible

-mistake and everybody is going to have it pay for it someday.
-Duh
+mistake.
+Everybody is going to have it pay for it someday.